WishUponATree/WishUponATree/README.md

+CS 211 Project 06 repo can be found here: https://github.com/nu-cs-cs211/project-06-execute-WishUponATree Sorry!
+I accidentally pasted the wrong link into my Project 06 and Project 07 README files.

 Hi there!
 I'm a first-year studying Computer Science at Northwestern University.

-If you're here because I put the wrong link into my CS 211 Project 06 and Project 07 README files, you can find the actual project 06 repo here: https://github.com/nu-cs-cs211/project-06-execute-WishUponATree